Acupuncture

 There is a need for better designed studies with larger numbers of people involved, which include control groups, clearer descriptions of the treatment protocols used and better analysis of the results to get a clearer picture of whether there are benefits to using acupuncture for MS.

-Despite there not being enough evidence to make claims for or against the use of acupuncture in MS, it is generally considered safe when provided by an experienced, trained practitioner using sterile single-use needles.
+Despite some promising results, there's not enough evidence to make claims for or against the use of acupuncture in MS, and its mechanism is still not fully understood.
+However, it is generally considered safe when provided by an experienced, trained practitioner using sterile single-use needles.
 There are several organisations that maintain professional standards for acupuncture in the UK.
 Each website allows you to search for practitioners.

 Find out more